open-mmlab/OpenPCDet/README.md

 ## Architecture

 To model object relation, this project introduces a GNN.
 The nodes in the graph are the detected objects; their features are obtained by the second stage of the model (refined features).
 The edges of the graph are obtained via a radius graph or knn (distance can be measured in R3 or in feature space).
 Global information, how the objects relate to each other, are infused into the edges.
-After the GNN, is applied the model obtains a feature vector for each object that contains information about all the other objects.
+After the GNN is applied the model obtains a feature vector for each object that contains information about all the other objects.

 <img src="./resources/architecture.jpeg" width="100%">